Cheapskate74/Uni_of_understanding/README.md

 # 🧠 Uni of Understanding

 Welcome to my personal engineering and mathematics notebook.
-This repository serves as a centralized, version-controlled archive of my academic notes, where abstract equations are grounded in physical reality and intuitive "aha!" moments.
+This repository serves as a centralized, version-controlled archive of my academic notes, where abstract equations are grounded in physical reality.

 > **⚠️ Disclaimer:** > These notes are a work in progress and are strictly for my own personal study.
 There might be typos, calculation errors, or conceptual blunders inside.
 Read and use at your own risk!